-The council also monitors the school's financial performance against the budget in conjunction with the principal.
+Council monitors the school's financial performance against the budget in conjunction with the principal.
 The convenor of the finance committee, as elected from council members, is preferably a non-Department parent member or a community member.
 The business manager/bursar should not hold this position.
 The convenor may be appointed as treasurer by council.

 School strategic plan

 The school strategic plan is the school's statement to its community about what it stands for and what it intends to do over the next four years to improve student outcomes.
-It outlines the school values, the school's direction, its goals, targets and key strategies for improvement.
-When completed, the plan is endorsed by school council, signed by the principal and school council president and submitted to the Department's secretary for approval.
+It outlines the school values, the school's direction, its goals, targets and key strategies for improvment.
+When completed, the school strategic plan is endorsed by school council, signed by the principal and school council president and submitted to the Secretary for approval.

-Policies set out the school’s position on particular topics.
-They are important tools as they reflect the school’s values and support the school’s broad direction from its strategic plan.
+Clearly written policies set out the school’s position on particular positions.
+They are important tools as they reflect the school’s values and support the school’s broad direction as outlined in its strategic plan.

-Good policies are essential because they demonstrate that the school is being run in an efficient manner and make sure there is consistency in decisions and operations.
+Good policies are essential because they demonstrate that the school is being operated in an efficient manner and ensure that there will be consistency in decisions and in school operations.

-A school council will develop a new policy because:
+A school council will develop a policy because: